sonic-net/sonic-mgmt/tests/sub_port_interfaces/Sub-ports-test-plan.md

 ## Python scripts to setup and run test

 Sub-ports test suite is located in tests/sub_port_interfaces folder.
-There is one files test_sub_port_interfaces.py

 ### Setup of DUT switch